-Perceptual/Experiential Landscape: This section covers perceptual characteristics, tranquillity, countryside access, and artistic and literary perceptions as follows:
+Perceptual/Experiential Landscape: This section covers perceptual characteristics, tranquillity (refer to Figure j in Appendix I), countryside access, and artistic and literary perceptions as follows:

 Perceptual characteristics include those defined in the landscape character assessment guidance i.e. scale, enclosure, diversity texture, form, line colour, balance, movement, pattern, etc. focussing on how specific elements contribute to the aesthetic characteristics.

-Tranquillity is defined by analysis of noise levels, perceived naturalness, visible overt human impact and density of settlement/diffusion of people.
-These criteria have been drawn from the University of Northumbria's method for defining tranquillity.
+Tranquillity is defined by analysis of noise levels, perceived naturalness, visible overt human impact and density of settlement/ diffusion of people.
+These criteria have been drawn from the University of Northumbria's method for defining tranquillity1.